-As a result, The Siege treads on territory rarely explored, creating a space in which fighters are seen not only as idealised symbols of resistance or demonised symbols of terrorism, but as individuals, Muslim and Christian, who under extreme circumstances take actions that will have far-reaching consequences for themselves and in the wider socio-political context.
+As a result, The Siege treads on territory rarely explored, creating a space in which fighters are seen not only as idealised symbols of resistance or demonised symbols of terrorism, but as individuals who under extreme circumstances take actions that will have far-reaching consequences.

 It develops into an unexpectedly compelling theatrical experience with a rough and ready energy, and, in the very act of its telling, speaks for the voiceless and forgotten.» The Guardian

 The performance is simple, but thrilling.
 The actors make the characters come to life in a way that has the audience members grimacing as they witness horrendous suffering in one minute and chuckling as they experience an easy silliness in the next.» Mondoweiss

 One would struggle to find a more authentic piece of theatre, or indeed one that speaks to such a brutally urgent case of injustice.» The Reviews Hub

 The Freedom Theatre have triumphed with The Siege, now touring the UK, a blistering testament to resistance based on real-life events. […] Whoever believes that theatre is a dead art form needs to see The Siege.» Middle East Eye